 Circular Refining and Products Co. is a GM-based start-up developing a solution to reverse engineer hard-to-recycle waste into clean combustible gas, which will be used to generate power and produce hydrogen.

-Circular Refining and Products Co. approached the SMI Hub to understand whether we could use tyres as a feedstock in their thermal treatment technology, and to explore alternative feedstocks that could be used and might be more sustainable than using tyres.
-The company were reluctant to use tyres, knowing they have a relatively well-defined recycling pathway in the UK – hoping to target hard-to-recycle waste streams in order to have a positive environmental impact.
+Circular Refining and Products Co. approached the SMI Hub to understand whether they could use tyres as a feedstock in their thermal treatment technology, and to explore alternative feedstocks that could be used and might be more sustainable than using tyres.
+The company were reluctant to use tyres, knowing they have a relatively well-defined recycling pathway in the UK – and hoped to target hard-to-recycle waste streams in order to have a positive environmental impact.

 The SMI Hub researched, completed a literature review and presented relevant insights into: